josdem/cache-manager/README.md

 **Third Milestone**

 1. Cache has 5 max elements can store
-2. Cache is using [FIFO Queue](https://en.m.wikipedia.org/wiki/FIFO_(computing_and_electronics)) replacement policies, therefore cache evicts the first block accessed first without any regard to how often or how many times it was accessed before.
+2. Cache is using key alphabetical replacement policy, therefore cache removes the first block accessed first without any regard to how often or how many times it was accessed before.

 ### To run the project